angelelaurent/Git_class/README.md

 # Git_class
 Claudio Satriano git class

-Some new stuff for a commit
+Some new stuff, just to make a commit